dlgroupuoft/Duumviri-NDSS25/README.md

 This example site took 87 mins, using a single 2.6 GHz core.

 # Detecting Mixed Trackers
-Input: a url of the page that you wish to find mixed trackers
+Input: A URL of the page where you wish to find mixed trackers.

-Output: request, request field and value tuples that Duumviri analyzed and the analysis result (i.e., mixed tracker or not)
+Output: Request, request field, and value tuples that Duumviri analyzed, along with the analysis result (i.e., whether it is a mixed tracker).

 Command:
 ```bash